 StyleTransfer.png

-Graph Neural Networks continue to play a major role in many fields of computer vision.
-As more and more data becomes multimodal, combining images with text and other domains, we believe that graphs will provide a powerful mechanism to increase the capabilities of machine learning techniques.
+Graph Neural Networks and Transformers continue to play a major role in many fields of computer vision.
+As more and more data becomes multimodal, combining images with text and other domains, graphs and transformers will provide a powerful mechanism to increase the capabilities of machine learning techniques.

 Taken from https://neo4j.com/developer-blog/demystifying-graph-neural-networks/